 The language of the times highlights the nature of the challenge.
 We have become accustomed to using intense emotional language in our everyday conversations, with colleagues as much as friends and family.
 So, leaders, mind your language, and remember that so much of what is needed from you is to offer and amplify hope and do what you can to minimise anxiety.

-We hope these ‘words to the wise’ can help leaders find a way out of the January Blues and look forward to the (vaccinated) future.
+We hope these ‘words to the wise’ can help leaders.
 What are you finding helpful in your own leadership experience?